What Happens If You Miss Jury Duty?

 Exams

 Some courts allow students to miss jury duty if the date provided interferes with scheduled exams.
-Courts do not usually allow students to miss jury duty simply because they had to attend classes as universities have an obligation to put policies in place to address missed classes for jury duty.
+Courts do not usually allow students to miss jury duty simply because they had to attend classes as universities must put policies in place to address missed classes for jury duty.

 What Are the Consequences for Missing Jury Duty?